isabella232/docs-13/docs/skeletons/CRA.md

 ```
 and replace `GRAPHCMS_API` constant with your endpoint's URI.
 Next, we need to wrap our rendered `<App />` component in `ApolloProvider` so we can access our data throughout the application.

-This is how it should like after the modification
+This is how it should look like after the modification
 ```
 ReactDOM.render(
   <ApolloProvider client={client}>